ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 : TIMEOUT.SCTP or ABORT-EVENT.SCTP.

 Listen:
 : LISTEN.SCTP.
-If an association with the peer already exists and stream mapping has been negotiated, `Listen` just expects to receive a new message on a new stream id (chosen in accordance with the stream number assignment procedure described above) and will return upon reception of this message.
+If an association with the peer already exists and stream mapping has been negotiated, `Listen` just expects to receive a new message on a new stream id (chosen in accordance with the stream number assignment procedure described above).

 ConnectionReceived:
 : LISTEN.SCTP returns without an error (a result of successful CONNECT.SCTP from the peer), or, in case of stream mapping, the first message has arrived on a new stream (in this case, `Receive` is also invoked).